Ares (Marvel Comics): Fictional character biography

-During the Dark Reign storyline, Ares has joined the Dark Avengers, Norman Osborn's personal team of Avengers.
+During the Dark Reign storyline, Ares joins the Dark Avengers, Norman Osborn's personal team of Avengers.
 Writer of the Dark Avengers series, Brian Michael Bendis, described Ares' role: "Ares is going to be a big part of this book.
 He's really going to step up and use his War God brain."
 During The Dark Avengers' first mission, "Venom-Spidey" is turned into a monster by Morgan le Fay.
 Venom (under her control) attempts to eat Ares.
 He is spit back out but is turned to stone shortly thereafter by Morgana.
 He returns to normal when Morgana is defeated by Dr. Doom in her own time.
 Ares later receives a truancy notice in the mail regarding his son.
 Deciding to investigate as best he can, he sends Alex to school, only to see him board Daisy Johnson's scooter on the way to a new base for the Secret Warriors.
 Ares tails them on his motorcycle and rampages his way in through the wall.
 When Hellfire tries to attack, Ares easily dispatches him and in their own silent way, Nick Fury and Ares ask for a private audience with one another.
 Ares then uncharacteristically declares himself a horrid father, but only aims to raise Alex differently than he and his father were raised.
 He then peacefully leaves the place behind, allowing Alex the opportunity to not have to hide his allegiance anymore.

 When the Dark Avengers and H.A.M.M.E.R. go to San Francisco to quell the riots, Ares was stomping out a group of pro-mutant activists.
 Gambit challenged him but was easily dispatched.
 Rogue tried absorbing his powers, which prove too much for her, but nonetheless she manages to weaken him.
 Danger, fearing that Rogue might injure herself, threw an energized manhole at Ares, pushing him away from Rogue.
 She gained half of Ares' power as a result.
 The trio then hijack a H.A.M.M.E.R. tank and leave a bleeding Ares behind.

-Ares, having recovered from his injuries, is seen next during the Dark Avengers' assault on the X-Men's new base Utopia (which was made from the remains of the first Asteroid M).
-There he fights with several X-Men until he is confronted with the once more empowered valkyrie Danielle Moonstar.
-The two fight and are evenly matched with Dani quickly gaining the upper hand due to having borrowed some power from Hela the Asgardian death Goddess.
+Ares, having recovered from his injuries, is seen next during the Dark Avengers' assault on the X-Men's new base Utopia (which was made from the remains of Asteroid M).
+There he fights with several X-Men until he is confronted with the once more empowered Valkyrie Danielle Moonstar.
+The two fight and are evenly matched with Dani quickly gaining the upper hand due to having borrowed some power from Hela.
 Eventually both he and his team of Avengers are forced to retreat.